Who is Dhanalakshmi Sekar

 Hima also rewrote the meet record set by Dhanalakshmi a day earlier with her performance.

 Dhanalakshmi’s personal bests – 11.38s in 100m and 23.26s in 200m – are still behind India’s national records.
-Dutee Chand holds the 100m women’s national record with a timing of 11:22 seconds while West Bengal’s Saraswati Saha has the 200m national record with a 22.82 seconds timing.
+Dutee Chand holds the 100m women’s national record with a timing of 11:22 seconds while West Bengal’s Saraswati Saha has the 200m national record at 22.82 seconds.

-Even Hima Das, whose pet event is the 400m, has a better personal best (23.10 seconds) than Dhanalakshmi in the 200m category.
+Hima Das - who has shifted focus from the 400m to the 200m in recent times - has a better personal best (23.10 seconds) than Dhanalakshmi in the 200m category.

 Though the Tamil Nadu youngster has thrown down the gauntlet before both Dutee Chand and Hima Das with the intention to challenge their pedigree as India’s best sprinters, Dhanalakshmi still has a long way to go.

-However, what’s heartening is her rapid, yet steady, improvements year on year.
-If the Tamil Nadu racer continues to maintain her progression graph, she’ll be an obvious threat to both Hima Das and Dutee Chand’s crowns as the country’s premier women’s sprinters down the line.
+However, Dhanalakshmi is making rapid, yet steady, improvements year on year.
+If the Tamil Nadu racer continues to maintain her progression graph, she will be an obvious threat to both Hima Das and Dutee Chand’s crowns as the country’s premier women’s sprinters down the line.

 It’s still early days, but India may just have another sprint queen in the making.